 - Azure AD Connect.
 The Azure AD Connect tool allows you to connect Azure AD instances with your existing identity management solutions, allowing synchronization of your existing directory in the cloud.

-- Role-based access control (RBAC).
-Azure AD provides RBAC to efficiently and securely manage access to resources in the management plane.
+- Azure role-based access control (Azure RBAC).
+Azure RBAC efficiently and securely manages access to resources in the management plane.
 Jobs and responsibilities are organized into roles, and users are assigned to these roles.
-RBAC allows you to control who has access to a resource along with which actions a user can perform on that resource.
+Azure RBAC allows you to control who has access to a resource along with which actions a user can perform on that resource.

 - Azure AD Privileged Identity Management (PIM).
 PIM lowers the exposure time of resource access privileges and increases your visibility into their use through reports and alerts.
 It limits users to taking on their privileges "just in time" (JIT), or by assigning privileges for a shorter duration, after which privileges are revoked automatically.

 - Integrate on-premises Active Directory domains with Azure Active Directory.
 This reference architecture provides an example of directory synchronization between on-premises Active Directory domains and Azure AD.